Instant Pot Whole Chicken (with gravy!)

 - Place 1 cup of water in the bottom of the Instant Pot.
 Place a handled trivet in the bottom of the pot.

 - Put the frozen chicken, breast side up, on top of the trivet.
 Sprinkle the spice rub over the chicken (you will only need half of the spice rub amount called for in the recipe).
-Close the Instant Pot lid and turn the steam release valve to the sealing position.
+Close the Instant Pot lid and move the steam release valve to the sealing position.

 - Use the Pressure Cook/Manual setting and set the cook time on high pressure for 13 minutes per pound.
 A 4 pound frozen chicken will need to pressure cook for 52 minutes, a 4.5 pound chicken will cook for 59 minutes, and a 5 pound chicken will cook for 65 minutes.